hack3rs.ca network-security

 nsm-stack-checklist

-- $Use Suricata/Snort for alerting and signature-based detection coverage.
+• $Use Suricata or Snort for signature-based alerting and detection coverage.

-- $Document what each tool can and cannot prove by itself.
+• $Document what each tool can and cannot prove independently.